-Ahead of me was about 8 miles of level (if Arctic) moorland.
+Ahead of me was about 8 miles of level Arctic moorland.

-There may have been no climbs but I had to battle into that wearisome headwind for the rest of the day: powerful, excoriating and painful, it scraped my face red-raw.
+There may have been no climbs on this section but I had to battle into that wearisome headwind for the rest of the day: powerful, excoriating and painful, it scraped my face red-raw.

-Occasionally there was enough sunshine to provide some fleeting company.
+Occasionally there was enough sunshine to provide some fleeting, fickle company.

 I did see two other people in that wilderness